afrigon/tlwk/roles/guardian.md

 ### Stability

-`Stand Your Ground!` will negate the crowd control from the following attacks for your whole squad.
+`Stand Your Ground!` will negate the crowd control from the following attacks for your party.

 - Gorseval's `Spectral Impact` (slam)
 - Slothasor's post-`Narcolepsy` fear (when defiance bar is broken)